 A few weeks ago, my husband asked me to make an edible gift for a couple who were about to tie the knot.
-Both the soon-to-be bride and groom had tried these oreo truffles several months back and had mentioned a few times how much they enjoyed them.
-So my husband requested that I somehow incorporate those truffles along with a wedding theme.
+Both the soon-to-be bride and groom had tried and loved some oreo truffles I had made previously, so my husband requested that I somehow incorporate those truffles into a wedding theme.

 Now, you can obviously use any flavor of homemade truffles to make these.
-I used the oreo ones this time, but I have another seasonal version coming at you soon that would also work great.
-Or use your imagination – the sky’s the limit.
+I used the oreo ones this time (recipe included in the notes section below), but use your imagination – the sky’s the limit.